wechto/paper/README.md

   a selfsupervised reinforcement learning agent that tackles both these challenges through a new approach to self-supervised exploration and fast adaptation to new tasks, which need not be known during exploration.  **unlike prior methods which retrospectively compute the novelty of observations after the agent has already reached them**, our agent acts efficiently by leveraging planning to seek out expected future novelty.

-  :ear: [Efficient Exploration via State Marginal Matching](https://arxiv.org/pdf/1906.05274.pdf) :fire: :volcano: :droplet:  ​
+  :ear: [Efficient Exploration via State Marginal Matching](https://arxiv.org/pdf/1906.05274.pdf) :fire: :volcano: :droplet:  :boom:  ​

   our work unifies prior exploration methods as performing approximate distribution matching, and explains how state distribution matching can be performed properly